Dutch childcare benefits scandal: CAF 11 Hawaii

 The first case that revealed to the public the severity of the anti-fraud policies was the CAF's eleventh case, nicknamed "CAF 11 Hawaii".
 In this case, the CAF investigated childminding agency Dadim in Eindhoven, after the local government had received signals in 2011 suggesting that Dadim was facilitating childcare benefit fraud.
 In 2012, a judge ruled that no fraud had been found, but in October 2013 the Tax and Customs Administration still designated the office as a site of suspected fraud.
 In November 2013, visits were made to sixteen affiliated childminders, but the authorities continued to find no evidence of fraud.
-Nevertheless, in April 2014, 317 clients of Dadim, almost all of whom had a dual citizenship, were classified as fraudsters.
+Nevertheless, in April 2014, 317 clients of Dadim, almost all of whom had dual citizenship, were classified as fraudsters.

 Other cases

 It was later found that the CAF had investigated 630 other agencies, possibly with the same harshness as in the CAF 11 Hawaii case.
 It is estimated that about 2,200 families were victimised in this way.
 Only 200 of those labelled as fraudsters were subsequently recommended to the Public Prosecution Service for using forged documents.
-This resulted in only 15 convictions and eight settlements.
+The subsequent prosecutions resulted in only 15 convictions and eight settlements.

 In many of these cases, the CAF employed collective punishment based on the "80–20 principle" (80% fraud, 20% innocent; an inversion of the usual principle).
 Quantitative evidence for this presumption was lacking from the Tax and Customs Administration, and it turned out to be virtually impossible for innocent parents to reverse decisions.

 Another group of approximately 8,000 parents fell afoul of strict administrative policies, in which a small mistake (e.g. a missing signature or an undeclared change in income) could lead to a full clawback of the childcare benefit.
 This was stated in the law and was initially confirmed by a decision of the Council of State.
 In 2019, the Council of State reversed this decision, and decided to return the recovered amount to the parents, along with compensation on a case-by-case basis.